The magic of the holidays is back, and it’s lit!

 Nothing quite says the holidays like cruising around in your PJ’s to check out all the neighborhood lights.
-Luckily it’s also one of the more Covid-friendly activities, making it the perfect way to jump start those holiday vibes and celebrate with loved ones.
-San Diego is known to bring its ‘A’ game when it comes to holiday lights, so we’ve compiled a list of five particularly spectacular spots that are definite must-sees.
+Luckily it can also be one of the more socially distant activities, making it the perfect way to jump-start those holiday vibes and celebrate with loved ones.
+San Diego is known to bring its ‘A’ game when it comes to holiday lights, so we’ve compiled a list of six particularly spectacular spots that are definite must-sees.

 This local winter wonderland is a team effort by the whole neighborhood.
 Also known as the Pepper Drive Lights, it encompasses dozens of houses on Solomon Avenue, Pegeen Place and the surrounding area.
 Organizers ask that visitors use the Lindenwood Drive entrance off of Pepper Drive to prevent blocking of emergency vehicles and residents.

 Where: El Cajon

 When: December 7-26, Mon – Thurs 6 pm – 9 pm, Fri – Sun 6 pm – 10 pm

 This Bankers Hill neighborhood staple has been igniting the holiday season for 22 years and counting.
 The historic house was originally built for former San Diego Mayor John Forward, and has since converted into an annual stop for those on the hunt for twinkling holiday lights.
 And not just any lights – the current owner puts on a seasonal show that could put even Clark Griswold to shame.

 Carlsbad’s favorite neighborhood holiday display is back for another year.
 And this year the famed house has a new guest: the iconic Escondido Canterbury Gardens Santa!
 The display, which normally has snow machines running every night, will be drive-through only this year, but just as holly and jolly as ever.
 The lights will not be turned on in the event of rain.

 When: December 6-27, 5 pm – 10 pm every night